 “We decided to enroll but only if they could give us private lessons and I would have a female teacher and my husband would have a male teacher,” Teri Lautman said.

-In addition to refraining from touching someone of the opposite gender, the couple, who belong to Young Israel of Greater Cleveland in Beachwood, will not dance to music that is degrading to women or learn dances that might seem suggestive.
+In addition to refraining from touching a member of the opposite gender, the couple, who belong to Young Israel of Greater Cleveland in Beachwood, will not dance to music that is degrading to women or learn dances that might seem suggestive.

 “I watch as they (dance) together and try to make comments and fix them without touching her, which can be difficult,” Amsel said.